TRPMAN/DevOps-1/README.md

-# 🅰️ Ansible Section
+# 🐳 Docker Section

-Welcome to the Ansible section of my Devops-1 learning journey! 🚀
+Welcome to the Docker section of my Devops-1 learning journey! 🚀

-This branch is where I document my Ansible practice that I’ve been learning
+This branch is where I document my Docker practice that I’ve been learning

 ## 📚 Topics Covered